Honey-Squash Dinner Rolls

 - In a large bowl, mix yeast, salt, nutmeg and 3 cups flour.
 In a small saucepan, heat milk, butter and honey to 120°-130°.
 Add to dry ingredients; beat on medium speed 2 minutes.
 Add squash; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Punch down dough.
 Turn onto a lightly floured surface; divide and shape into 24 balls.
-Divide between two greased 9-in. round baking pans.
+Divide between 2 greased 9-in. cast-iron skillets or round baking pans.
 Cover with kitchen towels; let rise in a warm place until doubled, about 45 minutes.

 - Preheat oven to 375°.
 Brush tops with beaten egg; sprinkle with seeds.
-Bake 20-25 minutes or until dark golden brown.
+Bake until dark golden brown, 20-25 minutes.
 Cover loosely with foil during the last 5-7 minutes if needed to prevent overbrowning.
 Remove from pans to wire racks; serve warm.
-Yield: 2 dozen.